dicekeys/beta-program/README.md

 ## Known issues

+The feature to add a new password type is visible but needs instructions and design work before anyone starts using it.

 *Fixed*: Problems scanning DiceKeys into the DiceKeys app on iOS/MacOS.
 (App updated at 2020-09-17 11:12PM Pacific, 2020-09-18 at 6:12AM UTC)

 ## Instructions